anhnt02hp/CS229-Fall2018-FullCourse/README.md

 # [CS229-Fall2018] Full Course
 ## 1. Introduction
 Here is documentations that related to CS229-Fall2018 Course:
-1. Main Note
-2. Full Problem Set
+1. Full Problem Set
-3. Full Problem Set Solution (Theory Problem & Coding Problem)
+2. Full Problem Set Solution (Theory Problem & Coding Problem)
-4. Understanding Some Funciton (Functions that confuse you)
+3. Understanding Some Funciton (Functions that confuse you)
+4. Main Note
+5. Syllabus of this course

 All of the Problem Set Solution and new Knowledge will be updated continuously.